 A will is used to dictate who gets assets such as a home or car that is held inside of your estate.
 Connecticut law states that a will must be in writing, signed by the testator and also signed by two witnesses.
 The testator is the person who creates the document, and you can create a will at any time assuming that you are over the age of 18 and of sound mind.

 Validity of handwritten wills

-Generally speaking, a handwritten will is not valid in Connecticut, and this is true even if it is signed by yourself and two valid.
+Generally speaking, a handwritten will is not valid in Connecticut unless it is signed by yourself and two witnesses.
 However, this doesn’t mean that your handwritten will won’t be accepted during probate.
 State law says that a will that was created in another state may be considered valid if it conformed to that jurisdiction’s laws.
 For instance, say you created a will while you were a resident of Texas.
 If Texas law says handwritten wills are valid there, a Connecticut probate judge may accept it as well.